↑

 • Social withdrawal

+All of these symptoms combined can result in cynicism and detachment from work.
 Consequently, these experiences can lead to interpersonal conflicts, poor judgment, and addictive behavior.

 Compassion Fatigue

-• There might be an avoidance of situations involving patient suffering, and intrusive thoughts or dreams of distressing symptoms.
+• There might be an avoidance of situations involving patient suffering and intrusive thoughts or dreams of distressing symptoms.

 • Physiologic distress can occur in response to reminders of work with dying patients.